AaltoSciComp/scicomp-docs/triton/usagepolicy.rst

 ~~~~~~~~~
 Data related to usage remains as long as the user has an active Triton
 account.
 Technical logging data allows accounting and reporting, and
-may be kept indefinitely.
-Where possible, this may be in anonymous
+may be kept as long as needed for security and reporting purposes
-form.
+(indefinitely).
+Where possible, this may be in anonymous form.

 Legal notices
 ~~~~~~~~~~~~~